 Musculoskeletal changes also include reduced thoracic and lumbar rotation and counter rotation, which will affect walking, running and exercising.
 It is important for this to return to normal ranges before increasing training, as there are a number of potential injuries than can arise from reduced rotation.

-Effects on the viscera (organs) can include kidney ptosis (kidneys staying lower in the abdomen), posterior adhesions of the kidneys (from being squashed), uterus, bladder issues, reduced liver mobility (from having reduced space during the pregnancy).
+Effects on the viscera (organs) can include kidney ptosis (kidneys staying lower in the abdomen), posterior adhesions of the kidneys (from being squashed), uterus, bladder issues, reduced liver immobility (from having reduced space during the pregnancy).
 The problem with reduced mobility in the viscera is that there can be an associated effect on back and pelvis mobility, on muscle flexibility, and can result in neural symptoms and altered breathing.
 It can take up to 6 weeks for the uterus to involute (return to normal size), and 4-6 weeks for kidneys to involute.

 Therefore six weeks, after the first post partum check, is advised as the earliest time for resumption of training, with exception of low level core, gluts and foot/calf strengthening which can be done earlier.
 Within the next six to twelve weeks, it should be possible to resume training as able, incorporating tendon loading without going into excessive dorsiflexion, core work, drill work, and movement pattern work.